 Most take the boat safari up to the Falls each day.
-Fewer take the boat ride down the Nile to the Nile Delta where the Nile River merges into Lake Albert.
+Fewer take the boat ride down the Nile to the Nile Delta, where the Nile River merges into Lake Albert.

-This is undoubtedly a not to miss event if you enjoy birds, and birds, wildlife, hippos, crocodiles you will see on this boat safari down the River Nile to where it drains into Lake Albert and where it is commonly referred to as the Nile Delta
+It is undoubtedly a not to miss event if you enjoy birds, and birds, wildlife, hippos, crocodiles you will see on this boat safari down the River Nile to where it drains into Lake Albert and where it is commonly referred to as the Nile Delta

 This stretch of the River is also one of the best spots in Uganda where you can spot the shoebill stork along the banks of the river, sometimes even in pairs.

 Experience both the River Nile and Lake Albert on this boat safari.
 This Boat Safari is a must for Birders and for those that want to see the Shoebill Stork in the Wild.